KCprsnlcc/fcb-data-visualization/README.md

 ## Live Demo

-The project is deployed on GitHub Pages and can be accessed at the following URL:
+This project is deployed using GitHub Pages and can be accessed here:
 [https://kcprsnlcc.github.io/fcb-data-visualization/](https://kcprsnlcc.github.io/fcb-data-visualization/)

 ## Project Overview